Why Early Childhood?

 Early Investment Leads to Success

-High-quality early childhood education helps close the achievement gap.
+High-quality early childhood education provides opportunities to reduce achievement inequities.
 When children have what they need to thrive, the results are long-lasting for children, families, and the community.

-To make this vision a reality, researchers, community leaders, and policy makers are working together to translate what we know about effective early childhood education into the practice of what we do.
+To make this vision a reality, researchers, community leaders, and policy makers are working together with input from families and educators to translate what we know about effective early childhood education into the practice of what we do.